-- · Children's arrival and departures will be changed.
+.
+Children's arrival and departures will be changed.
 Parents/Carers will not enter the building.
 Parents/Carers are asked to use the playground to safely distance from each other while waiting to drop off their child/ren and hand sanitiser will need to be used by both parent/carer and child.
-A staff member will call the parent from the main door to bring them down the steps.
-A second team member will take them into the pre-school.
-When that parent has dropped off and is clear of the front door the next parent will be called down with their child. - · Hand washing we will ensure handwashing is more frequent and hand sanitiser is available in all areas of the pre-school.
+Masks are now a choice.
+A staff member will greet the children at the main door and assist them down the steps if needed.
+Parents/carers are asked to say goodbye to their child at the top of the steps.
+When that parent has said goodbye and is clear of the steps the next child will make their way down the steps.
+A second staff member will be inside the foyer to take your child's temperature and help them remove their coats etc.

+\cdot Hand washing - we will ensure handwashing is more frequent and hand sanitiser is available in all areas of the pre-school.

-· Play and Learning will be our main focus and the room, resources and the outdoor area will be adapted to accommodate social distancing as much as possible and where appropriate using the Government Guidelines.
+\cdot Play and Learning will be our main focus and the room, resources and the outdoor area will be adapted using the Government Guidelines.